thebongcook/genjax-intro/techblog/25-12-24_advent_cal.md

 ### Key capabilities:

+- **Programmable inference**: Compose inference algorithms (MCMC, SMC, variational inference) tailored to your model's structure—mix Gibbs sampling for discrete variables with HMC for continuous ones
-- **Hybrid inference**: Seamlessly combine neural network proposals with principled Bayesian inference (Markov Chain Monte Carlo (MCMC), Sequential Monte Carlo (SMC), variational inference) in a single workflow
+- **Hybrid inference**: Combine neural network proposals with principled Bayesian inference (out of scope for this post, but a key capability for scaling to complex domains)
 - **Stochastic structure**: Model problems where the number of latent variables is unknown (e.g., object detection, clustering with unknown K)
 - **Programmable trade-offs**: Use high-level abstractions for prototyping, drop down to optimized code for production
 - **Clean API**: Automatic differentiation and inference primitives